RebelCode/wp-rss-aggregator/readme.txt

 == Changelog ==

+= 4.11.2 (2017-09-18) =
+* Added 2 new general settings for item import order and per-import limit.
+* Cosmetic and documentation improvements.

 = 4.11.1 (2017-03-07) =
 * Fixed bug that caused minor publishing controls to be hidden on unrelated Edit screens.